rubywu0604/GoodJob/README.md

 ![Architecture](views/image/architecture.jpg)

 __Overview__
-- **Server A**: Configured as a Scrapy pipeline, it uses ETLT techniques to process data scraped from various websites.
+- **EC2 A**: Configured as a Scrapy pipeline, it uses ETLT techniques to process data scraped from various websites.
 All the scraped data is stored in an Amazon S3 bucket during the initial transformation phase.
 After normalization, the data is finally saved into a MySQL database.

-- **Server B**: Designed to handle frontend website layout, it efficiently manages a high volume of client requests using a Node.js environment.
+- **EC2 B**: Designed to handle frontend website layout, it efficiently manages a high volume of client requests using a Node.js environment.
 The server is interconnected with the same database utilized by Server A, enabling it to access the database tables and retrieve the required data as responses to client requests.

 - **Monitor**: Oversaw data pipeline and server to log errors.
 Ensured uninterrupted 100% data pipeline completion during scraping using ScrapeOps.
 Continuously checked frontend website status by PM2 and auto-sent email notifications if server appears any issues.